 Treatment for this type of condition needs to be based on the specific needs of the individual; for example, a patient with epilepsy may react to certain medication very differently than someone without, so it’s important to keep the treatment as specific as possible.
-It can be more difficult to diagnose behavior or psychological conditions as the mental retardation becomes more severe, however.
+It can be more difficult to diagnose behavior or psychological conditions as the intellectual disability becomes more severe, however.

 What Kind of Behavior Problems Are Treated?

-Behavior problems in an individual with mental retardation might be treated with medication or behavior therapy.
-If your family member has mental retardation and has any of these behaviors, treatment may be needed:
+Behavior problems in an individual with intellectual disability might be treated with medication or behavior therapy.
+If your family member has an intellectual disability and has any of these behaviors, treatment may be needed:

 - Physical aggression

 - Sexually aggressive behavior

 Other behaviors may also be treatable, which is why it is important to speak with a doctor or medical staff about a diagnosis.

 How Will I Be Assessed?